mjeanson/puppet-glance/README.md

 Limitations
 ------------

-* Only supports configuring the file and swift storage backends.
+* Only supports configuring the file, swift and rbd storage backends.

 Development
 -----------